ethandicks/floptran-iv/compilers/PET-BASIC3/README.md

       * A$=STR$(A) *NEW*
       * TBD:
         * MID$/LEFT$/RIGHT$
+    * Special arguments '0', '1', and '(pi)' can be used in place of standard a-z floating point variables (values pulled from ROM at runtime) *NEW*
     * POKE with constant or numeric variable arguments
     * PRINT of floating point variables refactored to use more in-ROM routines
     * PRINT supports more formats than just floating point variable output